 Beginning January 1, 2020, Oregon introduced its new modified gross receipts tax called the “Corporate Activity Tax.”
 The tax is imposed in addition to current state corporate income tax on each person doing business in the state of Oregon.
 Commercial activity sourced to Oregon over $1 million is taxed at 0.57% plus $250 annual fee.

 Although managing sales tax exemption certificates may seem like a simple process, anything associated with sales tax proves otherwise.
 Often times, companies do not spend the proper amount of time documenting and storing certificates.
 The importance of these tasks is only realized when a company is audited and missing or invalid certificates come to light.

 For the past year, PMBA has been following an important bill in Maryland regarding the taxation of digital advertising services.
 On March 18, 2020, the General Assembly passed HB 732 and is now waiting for signature by Governor Hogan.
 Although states have passed laws to apply sales tax to certain digital products in the past,

-What I love about entrepreneurs is that they always find opportunity in adversity, and this statement is most evident in the Covid-19 crisis.
-Over the first two months of the global epidemic, thousands of businesses have shuttered while many have evolved.
+LAST UPDATED ON SEPTEMBER 25, 2020 What I love about entrepreneurs is that they always find opportunity in adversity, and this statement is most evident throughout the COVID-19 crisis.
+During the past several months, thousands of businesses shuttered while many evolved.
 One of the most attractive business opportunities is online personal protection equipment (“PPE”) companies.